There’s truly no end to the things you can make with macrame — all you need is a little creativity.

 9. Let Be DIY Macrame Dreamcatcher Wall Hanging

 Next up is another tutorial from one of my favorite macrame YouTubers Let Be.
 Their work is always super clean, and this DIY macrame dreamcatcher wall hanging is no different.

 Despite how complex (and gorgeous) the finished product looks, it only uses three different types of knots.
-That said, you’ll need to be pretty precise, and since the piece is so intricate it will use a lot of cord.
+That said, you’ll need to be pretty precise, and since the piece is so intricate, a lot of cord will be required.

 10. The Craft Cat Macrame Moon Dreamcatcher

 The final macrame dream catcher tutorial I’m featuring is from The Craft Cat.
 What I love about this one is that it shows you exactly how to make a crescent moon dream catcher without pre-prepared materials.

 Essentially, that means having one 16cm and one 10cm metal hoop, cutting them, and bending them to make a moon shape.